 During your mask fitting, be sure to try and replicate real-world scenarios.
 If you sleep in a certain position, lay in that position and see how the mask feels.
 The last thing you want is to get home and realize that your mask is too tight or that air is leaking out above the bridge of your nose.

 Step Three: Choose CPAP Mask Accessories That Increase Treatment Compliance

 If you’re trying to choose the right CPAP mask, you’ll want to look for more than the mask style and fit.
 You’ll also want to explore the different CPAP accessories that make sleep apnea treatment far more tolerable.
 For example, there are different types of headgear used to secure the mask to your head and these can vary depending on the type of mask interface you have.
 Some headgear is made out of machine-washable fabric while others have Velcro or plastic clips.

 You may want to consider your individual needs, as well.
 During your fitting, you may have found it difficult to keep your mouth closed, so you may try a chinstrap to help stop mouth breathing.
-Additionally, many people choose to use a heated humidifier, like the ResMed H5i™, in their CPAP machine to help moisten the air and prevent condensation in the CPAP machine’s tubing.
+Additionally, many people choose to use a heated humidifier in their CPAP machine to help moisten the air and prevent condensation in the CPAP machine’s tubing.

 There are a variety of convenient options available that can make your CPAP treatment easier and more comfortable.
 If you don’t know which accessories to buy right off the bat, that’s okay!
 You can always see what works, what doesn’t, and adjust your CPAP accessories accordingly.